-If a loved one dies after that 90 day period, you will discover that the policy will not pay as you think it should.
-It has to happen within that period of time to receive a pay out.
+For example, if a loved one dies after that 90 day period that the accident occurred, you may discover that the policy will not pay as you think it should.

-If this individual is exposed to driving on the road for prolonged periods of time it would only make sense that that person is at greater risk of being involved in a car accident than someone who sits at a desk 9:00-5:00.
+If this individual drives for prolonged periods of time it would only make sense that person is at greater risk of being involved in a car accident than someone who sits at a desk 9:00-5:00.

-I like to ensure extra coverage for people who are in hazardous professions or engage in risky behaviours or risky hobbies because they are naturally at a greater risk of accidental death.
+I like to ensure extra coverage for people who are in hazardous professions or engage in risky behaviors or risky hobbies because they are naturally at a greater risk of accidental death.

 Guaranteed Acceptance Life Insurance Plan